MoOx/moox/content/blog/keep-in-sync-git-repos-on-github-gitlab-bitbucket.md

 ---
-title: How to keep in sync your Git repos on GitHub, GitLab & Bitbucket without efforts
+title: Keep in sync your Git repos on GitHub, GitLab & Bitbucket
 tags:
   - git
   - github